RazCiuca/MAIS_project_2024_nn_loss_landscape/README.md

 ### Non-Equilibirum Behavior

 Having found the behavior of SGD on our simple stochastic quadratic loss in the limit of equilibrium, we now ask what happens out of equilibrium.
 In this toy model, we will assume that noise is essentially irrelevant until $x$ reaches values close to $0$.
-More specifically we should expect noise to become relevant when $x \sim s$, i.e. when it becomes similar in size to the standard deviation of the visitation fraction.
+More specifically we should expect noise to become relevant when $x \sim s$, i.e. when it becomes similar in size to the standard deviation of the empirical equilibirum distribution.
 We can compute the relaxation time $\tau$ that it takes SGD to get to equilibrium:

 $$ x_{n+1} = x_n - 2\alpha\lambda x_n = x_n (1-2\alpha\lambda) \implies x_n = x_0 \bigg(1-2\alpha\lambda\bigg)^n $$